-Why have we dedicated ourselves to connecting children to Nature?
+Why have we dedicated ourselves to connecting children to Nature through the Arts?

 Engaging children in their Nature through imaginative play creation.
 We offer programs for children AND training for teachers.